material-motion/material-motion/specifications/runtime/feature_transition_window.md

 ## Overview

-This feature enables the description of motion along a *normalized* segment of time.
+This feature enables the description of motion between two distinct states.

 ## MVP Specification